 What makes a great BRAND?

 Despite what marketing people passionately believe most people don’t think about brands, they just get on with their lives.
 The coffee they buy, the supermarket they go to and petrol station they visit happen almost by accident.
 In Britain today we are too busy to think through these everyday inconsequential purchases, focused on saving time, not forgetting something or rushing from place to place on a tight deadline.
-So do brands matter and if so why and how?
+So do brands matter as much as they used to and if so why and how?
+Brands matter where consumers can value them.
+In today’s wealthy world every product or service perceives itself as a brand, even if it is just a label.
+So what makes a great brand?

 Let’s start with the basics, the consumer has choices, endless choices if they choose to use them, but in many everyday cases as in my examples above, the consumer sacrifices those choices for simple expedience.
 The inability to see (or value) brand differentiation, between Starbucks and Costa, between Tesco and Morrisons between BP and Shell, and yet they each fight for space in consumers minds through tiny differences which if we stop and think about do actually exist and we the consumer do actively value.